 Living in a Broken World

-The fall in Eden brought with it a great promise, but also appropriate and just consequences that continue to this day.
+The fall in Eden brought with it a great promise.
+It also brought appropriate and just consequences that continue to this day.
 This is obviously well established, for example, by Paul in Romans 5.

 Therefore, just as sin came into the world through one man, and death through sin, and so death spread to all men because all sinned— for sin indeed was in the world before the law was given, but sin is not counted where there is no law.
 Yet death reigned from Adam to Moses, even over those whose sinning was not like the transgression of Adam, who was a type of the one who was to come.Rom 5:12-14 ESV